-The combination of the Bucket Access access policy with the Least Accessed Externally eviction policy has the best (α, δ) -privacy.
-With δ equal to 100, we have $\alpha = 1/24$.
-Given that $\frac{1}{\alpha} = 24$, this means that for each chunk we have 24 other chunks with a maximum difference of 100 in frequency.
+The combination of the Bucket Access access policy with the Less Accessed Externally eviction policy has the best (α, δ) -privacy.
+With $\delta = 100$, for each chunk there are at least 24 other chunks $(24(\alpha, \delta)$ -privacy) with a frequency with a maximum difference of 100.
 With δ equal to 500, all 10K chunks have a maximum frequency difference of 500.
-The second best combination is Direct Access with the Least Accessed Externally cache eviction policy: with δ equal to 100, $\frac{1}{\alpha}$ equals 4; with δ equal to 500, $\frac{1}{\alpha}$ equals 960; with δ equal to 1K, $\frac{1}{\alpha}$ equals 2197; and with δ equal to 5K, $\frac{1}{\alpha}$ is 10K.

-The other combinations are able to achieve $\frac{1}{\alpha}$ equal to 10K but for much larger values of δ , making it easier to distinguish the chunks between them, making the use of these combinations less secure.
+The second best combination is the Direct Access access policy with the Less Accessed Externally cache eviction policy: with δ equal to 100 it provides $4(\alpha, \delta)$ -privacy; with δ equal to 500 it provides $960(\alpha, \delta)$ -privacy; with δ equal to 1K it provides $2197(\alpha, \delta)$ -privacy; and with δ equal to 5K, it manages to reach $10K(\alpha, \delta)$ -privacy.

-The other combinations are able to achieve $10k(\alpha, \delta)$ -privacy but for much larger values of δ , making it easier to distinguish the chunks between them, making the use of these combinations less secure.
+The other combinations are able to achieve $10k(\alpha, \delta)$ -privacy but for much larger values of δ , making it easier to distinguish the chunks between them, making the use of these combinations less secure in the external table protection.